Check Hard Drive Health of a Mac with Disk Utility

 It’s a good idea to check the hard drive health of a Mac as part of a periodic maintenance routine.
 Doing this is extremely easy with Disk Utility, and we’ll cover exactly how to verify hard disks, how to repair them, and what to do if you encounter any issues or errors in the process.
 This works for all hard drives, whether it’s an internal drive, an external drive, or a boot disk, though the process is slightly different for boot drives.
 Let’s begin.

-Checking Hard Drive Health
+Checking Hard Drive Health on Mac

 The first thing you’ll want to do is check the hard drive health, this is done with a process called verification, and it’s quite simple: